Midsize SUV Crossover

 Check this week’s Fair Purchase Price or see the CX-90 PHEV models for sale near you.

-Often, when people think of a midsize SUV, the vehicle that comes to mind is the Ford Explorer.
-The brand’s midsize SUV accelerated the shift of buyers moving from sedans to SUVs in the early 1990s.
+When people think of a midsize SUV, the vehicle that comes to mind is often the Ford Explorer.
+The brand’s midsize SUV accelerated the shift of buyers from sedans to SUVs in the early 1990s.
 Alongside a few other popular SUVs that endure today, like the Toyota Highlander and Jeep Grand Cherokee, the Explorer changed how Americans drive.

 Ford Explorer Highlights

 Big power: The Explorer has long been known for its powerful engines, and the current version maintains that reputation.
-A 300-horsepower EcoBoost 4-cylinder engine is standard, but more muscle is available under the hood.
-Certain trim levels offer a 400-horsepower turbo V6, putting the Explorer on the sportier side of this segment.
+A 300-hp EcoBoost 4-cylinder engine is standard, but more muscle is available under the hood.
+Certain trim levels offer a 400-hp turbo V6, putting the Explorer on the sportier side of this segment.

 Easy to read: The new Explorer offers a 12.3-inch digital driver information display.
 It’s customizable to meet the driver’s needs and features a “Mindful Mode,” which skinnies down the information display to prevent driver distraction.